aubreyrjones/libesp/README.md

 will be treated as equivalent within ESP.
 In general, it's easiest to give every zone a unique name--but, you can use the equivalence to your advantage in certain situations.

+Now the part you've been waiting for.
+It's really easy.

 To profile a section, surround it with esp_zone() and esp_end().
 This will generate an ESP event timestamped at the moment esp_zone() was called, and with